charmoniumQ/sams-cookiecutter-pypackage/README.md

   - It lets some of the configuration be dynamic rather than repeated.
 This reduces repetition.
 For example, `pytest-cov` needs to know what to measure coverage against.
 The script finds the current package and uses that.
-  - It can run multiple devtools in parallel.
-For example, `./script.py test` runs all relevant tests in parallel.
+  - It can run multiple devtools in parallel that would be tedious to type out.
+For example, `./script.py test` runs all six tools in parallel.

 - `./script.py fmt`: Fix your code in place
    - [autoimport] guesses and inserts the import statement if you forget to write it.